intertect/intertect/src/content/lesson_3/part_1.md

 importantly) significant speedup.

 # Your Task
 The first part of the pipeline is fetching the instruction.
+It's typically denoted just as IF, which stands for "instruction fetch."
 As we've seen in the past, the `pc` dictate what in the program is being execute.
 Unlike past lessons, however, the program is now actually being stored in memory.
 So, in this lesson, you'll have to figure out a way to pull the values from memory and return the binary instruction.
 We